DevAtomicRelease/Resume-Screener/README.md

-# AI-Powered Resume Screening & Candidate Ranking System
+# Screening & Candidate Ranking System

 An intelligent Streamlit dashboard that analyzes resumes against job descriptions using NLP, Sentence Transformers, and Generative AI to rank candidates and generate structured hiring recommendations.